How Much Does a Bathroom Renovation Cost in the UK?

 Tiles

 The cost of your tiles depends on what type of tile you have chosen and the size of your bathroom.
-In the main though, expect to pay around £85/m² for standard tiles.
+Generally speaking, expect to pay around £85/m² for standard tiles.
 Tiles are available in ceramic, stone, vinyl, engineered wood and for the more contemporary bathroom floor, concrete.

 Plastering

 The cost of plastering a bathroom depends on how big the area is to be plastered.
-It’s usual to have your bathroom wall skimmed if you’ve just removed old tiles as sometimes there can be rough parts.
-Plastering your bathroom walls also means they are smooth and provide a nice neat surface for your newly purchased tiles.
-It’s usual for a plastered to charge up to £80 per square metre these days.
+It’s usual to have your bathroom wall skimmed if you’ve just removed old tiles, as sometimes there can be rough parts.
+Plastering your bathroom walls also means they’re smooth and provide a nice neat surface for your newly purchased tiles.
+It’s usual for a plasterer to charge up to £80 per square metre these days.

 Tile adhesive and grout